 Existing member groups may take on a more formal, long-standing relationship to CCCC by applying for Standing Group status.
 A Standing Group begins as a Special Interest Group (SIG) or other group with sustained organization and membership….
 Standing Groups are formally reviewed by the CCCC Officers every three years.
 In recognition for this level of responsibility to CCCC, each Standing Group will be allotted one designated panel in addition to a business meeting at the CCCC Annual Convention, subject to the Program Chair’s approval.
 Standing Group panels will be vetted in consultation with the Program Chair.
 Standing Group business meetings will be held during the regular slots made available for such meetings by the Program Chair.

-In 2015, the Medical Rhetoric SIG applied (*.doc that will open in a new window) for and was awarded standing group status.
+In 2015, the Medical Rhetoric SIG applied for and was granted standing group status.

 Current executive committee members of the standing group are:

-Positions are for two years (except the grad student, which is one year).
+Positions are for two years.
+Graduate students have a one year term.
 See the by-laws for descriptions of positions, and contact any of the officers if you are interested in running.

 Minutes from the CCCCs